Sustainable? Responsible? Accountable?

 • What can we do to ensure Construction is open, transparent and fair?

 • Isn’t it time the industry took a stand on Ethical Sourcing?

 This APRES/AESOP project brings together a broad mix of representatives from leading commercial organisations and academic institutions, both from within Construction and beyond, selected for their expertise and insight.

 The Manifesto carries the potential to make a profound and thought-provoking statement on behalf of Construction, challenging perceptions and energising the wider debate around business values and purpose.
-The Hackathon format itself should also prove dynamic and fun for participants.

 The term ‘Hackathon’ comes from the world of computer software and is used to describe an intensive collaborative event where developers, programmers, designers and engineers come together in a spirit of co-creation to write and re-write software and applications, with their teamworking approach speeding and optimising development.

 We adopted this innovation model for Construction to co-create a sector-wide Manifesto for Ethical Sourcing:

 • Firstly, we assembled a Construction Cohort of experts from industry and academia to contribute to the authoring of a provisional draft manifesto;